garciadanny/Library/js/generators/README.md

 // { value: undefined, done: true }
 ```

-Here's a more complicated example borrowed from [Kyle Simpson](http://davidwalsh.name/es6-generators) in a more in-depth series of posts about ES6 generators (definitely check it out).
+Here's a more complicated example borrowed from [Kyle Simpson](http://davidwalsh.name/es6-generators) in a more in-depth series of blog posts about ES6 generators (definitely check it out).

 *Example*: